🧡 Skip to main content🔍 Skip to search

 We have just created two Tasks.
 The first Task provides data that is used by the second one.

 The first Task uses two User Logon & Logoff Triggers.
 One Trigger is configured to detect all user logons.
-Another Trigger is monitoring for all user logoffs.
-When either logon or logoff of a user is detected, the respective Trigger executes the Task which performs Write to File Action that writes the time of either logon or logoff as well as username into a text file containing current date in its name.
-The time, event type and username is retrieved from respective User Logon & Logoff Trigger by using Variable Wizard.
+Another Trigger monitors for all user logoffs.
+When either logon or logoff of a user is detected, the respective Trigger executes the Task that performs the Write to File Action, which writes the time of either logon or logoff as well as username into a text file containing the current date in its name.
+The time, event type and username is retrieved from the respective User Logon & Logoff Trigger by using the Variable Wizard.

 The second Task uses Task Scheduler Trigger for daily execution at 4:30 AM.
-When started, the Task performs the Read from File Action to read login history Date.txt (with data gathered in the previous day).
-When user login history data have been read, the Task performs Send Email Action which uses Variable Wizard dynamic value to retrieve data from Read from File Action and sends it as email message text to specified email address.
+When started, the Task performs the Read from File Action to read the login history Date.txt file (with data gathered on the previous day).
+When user login history data have been read, the Task performs the Send Email Action, which uses a Variable Wizard dynamic value to retrieve data from the Read from File Action and sends it as the email message text to a specified email address.

-This tutorial has shown how two independent Tasks with different starting conditions (Triggers) can be configured to interact in meaningful manner.
-Although there is no direct connection, one Task is relying on data supplied by the other one.
+This tutorial has shown how two independent Tasks with different starting conditions (Triggers) can be configured to interact in a meaningful manner.
+Although there is no direct connection, one Task relies on data supplied by the other one.

 Questions?